Tadessejemal1/Tadessejemal1/README.md

 ## About Me :

-- 🔭 I’m currently available for hire
-- 🌱 I’m currently learning Microverse
-- 👯 I’m looking to collaborate software engineers
-- 💬 Ask me about Front-End Technology's
+🔭 I’m currently available for hire👯 I’m looking to collaborate software engineers 💬 Ask me about Front-End and Back-End Technology's
-- 📫 How to reach me: **tadessejemal63@gmail.com**
+📫 How to reach me: **tadessejemal63@gmail.com**

   </a>
-- ⚡ Fun fact: I invest 12 hour in a day on coding
+⚡ Fun fact: I invest 12 hour in a day on coding

 ---
 ### :hammer_and_wrench: Languages and Tools :